Understanding the Recent Fluctuations of Microvast Holdings Inc.'s (MVST) Stock

 Sponsored

-The average price suggested by analysts for MVST is $8.00, which is $5.88 above the current market price.
-The public float for MVST is 177.19M, and currently, shorts hold a 8.36% of that float.
-The average trading volume for MVST on May 18, 2023 was 2.85M shares.
+The average price predicted for Microvast Holdings Inc. (MVST) by analysts is $8.00, which is $6.57 above the current market price.
+The public float for MVST is 177.19M, and at present, short sellers hold a 8.36% of that float.
+On May 24, 2023, the average trading volume of MVST was 3.43M shares.

 MVST) stock’s latest price update

-Microvast Holdings Inc. (NASDAQ: MVST) has experienced a rise in its stock price by 17.78 compared to its previous closing price of 1.80.
-However, the company has seen a gain of 13.37% in its stock price over the last five trading days.
+Microvast Holdings Inc. (NASDAQ: MVST)’s stock price has plunge by 2.39relation to previous closing price of 1.40.
+Nevertheless, the company has seen a -32.39% plunge in its stock price over the last five trading sessions.

-During the last 5 trading sessions, MVST rose by +13.37%, which changed the moving average for the period of 200-days by -20.00% in comparison to the 20-day moving average, which settled at $1.3100.
-In addition, Microvast Holdings Inc. saw 38.56% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MVST fell by -31.60%, which changed the moving average for the period of 200-days by -47.46% in comparison to the 20-day moving average, which settled at $1.5143.
+In addition, Microvast Holdings Inc. saw -6.31% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading